echerevko/GitHub-fetch-api/README.md

 - In real projects, we use a well-thought-out state management structure.
 Therefore, it is always better to understand in advance how we share data between different components, and how we pass props.
 In this application, I used simple react hooks

-- Also, it is good practice to write unit tests
+- Also, it is good practice to have unit tests

 - This task could be complicated and implement gitHub authentication with obtaining a token and the required data between the client and the server.
 But it wasn't in the assignment